K‑1 Fiancé Visa Attorney in Orange County

 Is a separate petition required for the fiance’s child?

-No, the U.S. citizen petitioner does not need to file a separate petition for the fiancé(e)’s child if the child will accompany or follow the fiancé(e) within one year from the date of issuance of the K1 visa.
-(Note, however, that the child must be named in the I-129F petition.)
 All eligible children may apply for K2 visas based on the approval of the I-129F petition filed on behalf of the foreign-citizen fiancé.
 Separate visa applications must be submitted for each K2 applicant either at the time when the K1 visa application is submitted or within a certain period after the K1 visa is issued.
 Each K visa applicant must pay the visa application fee.

 Can a K-1 visa holder leave the United States and come back on the same visa?